nao1215/sqly/website/content/reference.md

 `130` and `143` are `128` plus the signal number, which is what a shell reports for a process a signal killed.
 They are separate codes because the next move
-differs: a Ctrl-C is a person changing their mind, while a SIGTERM is the surrounding system — a cancelled CI job, a service manager shutting down, a `timeout` giving up — taking the run away, which is the case a wrapper may want to retry or report.
+differs: a Ctrl-C is a person changing their mind, while a SIGTERM is the surrounding system — a canceled CI job, a service manager shutting down, a `timeout` giving up — taking the run away, which is the case a wrapper may want to retry or report.